 - Love It or Hate It: The story's reception in its own time.
 The fans flooded Marvel with letters, some praising the creators for taking such a bold move, others calling them murderers.
 Nowadays, it's highly regarded.

-- Some critics however feel that the story as a comic book isn't especially interesting and that aside from the shock event of Spiderman losing a loved one, there's not a lot to the story and as such they feel it's inferior to Steve Ditko's Spider-man story "If this be my destiny" or even "Kraven's Last Hunt".
+- Some critics however feel that the story as a comic book isn't especially interesting and that aside from the shock event of Spiderman losing a loved one, there's not a lot to the story and as such they feel it's aesthetically inferior to Steve Ditko's Spider-Man stories, especially "If this be my destiny", or even "Kraven's Last Hunt".